sidebase/sidebase/README.md

     ```
     - Note: Docker is not required for development or deployment - for development `sqlite3` is used and will launch automatically via `npm run dev` 🚀
 - Miscallaneous
+    - `nvm use`: If you use `nvm`, use this command to make sure that your local environment uses the correct, required node version
     - Pre-commit checking (husky) & fixing (lint-staged)
     - github CI pipeline to linting, testing, typing checks
     - nuxt-component support in tests and histoire